Meet Your Local Police Officers During National Night Out Events

 ROBBINSVILLE TOWNSHIP OFFICE OF COMMUNICATIONS

-On the first Tuesday of every August, police officers across the nation take part in family-friendly activities to foster stronger police-community relations during “America’s Night Out Against Crime.”
-Police Departments plan carnivals, meet-and-greets, K-9 demonstrations and ice cream giveaways.
-National Night Out is all about building and reinforcing the relationship between public safety and the residents we serve,” says Pennsauken Police Chief Phil Olivo.
-“This year, we expect to provide another great experience for the members of our community.”
+On the first Tuesday of every August, police officers across the nation take part in free, family-friendly activities to foster stronger police-community relations during “America’s Night Out Against Crime.”
+Police departments plan carnivals, meet-and-greets, K-9 demos and ice cream giveaways.
+Here are some activities planned across New Jersey to celebrate National Night Out this year on Tuesday, August 6.

 6 – 9 pm